-The Angel of History is the main protagonist in my research.
+The Angel of History is the main protagonist in my artistic research.

 Her journey through the realms of digital image processing is illustrated in Destitute Vision.